mariadb-corporation/MaxScale/Documentation/Getting-Started/Building-MaxScale-from-Source-Code.md

 Other useful targets for Make are `documentation`, which generates the Doxygen documentation, and `uninstall` which uninstall MariaDB MaxScale binaries after an install.

+**Note**: If you configure CMake multiple times, it's possible that you will run into problems when building MaxScale.
+Most of the time this manifests as a missing _pcre2.h_ header file.
+When this happens, delete everything in the build directory and run the CMake command again.

 # Building MariaDB MaxScale packages

 In addition to the packages needed to build MariaDB MaxScale, you will need the